phptuts/codingwithnoah/summer-camp/day-1/messaging/index.md

 ![led one on](/images/summer-camp/day-1/messaging/complete.jpg)

-## Review (before the challenge)
+## Challenge

-## Challenge add to code to make that will allow you to control both leds.
+Add to code to make that will allow you to control both leds.

 - "led 1 on" => led connected to pin 7 on
 - "led 1 off" => led connected to pin 7 off
 - "led 2 on" => led connected to pin 8 on
 - "led 2 off" => led connected to pin 8 off

+## Review

+- Which block is used send messages from the Arduino to your computer?
+- Which block is used to get the messages you send from your computer to the Arduino?
+- What kinds of projects would you like to build off that?
+- What did you learn?